Carmy Berzatto: Sydney

-Relationships with other family, friends, and colleagues
+Other family, friends, and colleagues

+The first name of the father of the Berzatto kids is unknown; he abandoned the family "probably sometime in the 1990s."
+Upon returning to Chicago Carmy reconnected with Richie and Jimmy, but other, more distant, relatives and friends of the family charged him with being a "fuckin loser" for working in a restaurant, and conflated him with Mikey.
+Carmy remained "no contact" with his mother until near the end of season 4, when he visited her house for the first time in many years.

 In childhood, the three Berzatto siblings were known by nicknames suffixed with –bear: by birth order, they were Mikeybear, Sugarbear, and Babybear.
-In adulthood Carm is still called Bear by his sister, others who knew him in his youth, and the restaurant's beloved, gentle, quiet pastry chef, Marcus Brooks (Lionel Boyce), in whom Carmy discovers another kindred spirit and culinary equal.
+In adulthood Carm is still called Bear by his sister, others who knew him in his youth, and the restaurant's pastry chef Marcus Brooks (Lionel Boyce), in whom Carmy discovers another kindred spirit and culinary equal.
 Chef Terry and Ebra both tend to call him by the more-formal Carmen, rather than Carmy.
-One of the cooks at the Beef, Tina Marrero (Liza Colón-Zayas), begins calling Carmy "Jeff" as a corruption of the more respectful title chef; Jeff and extensions such as Jeffrey eventually come to be used as endearments, when Tina transfers her abiding affection for the late Mikey to his younger brother Carmy.
-Ferociously devoted to Marcus, Tina, and Syd in particular, Carmy tortures himself with regret over supposedly having "failed them."
+One of the cooks at the Beef, Tina Marrero (Liza Colón-Zayas), begins calling Carmy "Jeff" as a corruption of the more respectful title chef; Jeff and extensions such as Jeffrey eventually come to be used as endearments, when Tina transfers her affection for the late Mikey to his younger brother Carmy.
+Close to Marcus, Tina, and Syd in particular, Carmy tortures himself with regret over supposedly having "failed them."

 In addition to Sugar, Marcus, Syd, Tina, and Richie on every third Thursday, Carmy has been supported by his compassionate and profane cousin Michelle Berzatto (Sarah Paulson), who is good to Carmy and who encouraged him to escape the chaos of the family home in Chicago and continue to pursue his career as a chef.
 Michelle and her husband Stevie (John Mulaney) let Carmy crash on their couch while he worked in New York.

 Andrea Terry, a sophisticated businesswoman who treats Carmy warmly and generously, and a culinarily skilled and socially sharp colleague known as Chef Luca (Will Poulter), both from Ever, remain influential in Carmy's life as well.
 Luca, who fits in immediately and effortlessly with the staff of the Bear, "is cut from the same cloth as Carmy and is motivated by perfection and legacy more than money and taking the easy route to success."
-Similarly, while their social relationship is strictly restrained until after her retirement, Chef Terry seems to have served as sort of surrogate mother figure who reparented Carmy by modeling the belief that "cooking for people...is 'time well spent'," whereas Donna saw cooking meals for her family as "only as time not recognized."
+Similarly, while their social relationship is strictly restrained until after her retirement, Terry seems to have served as sort of surrogate mother figure who reparented Carmy by modeling the belief that "cooking for people...is 'time well spent'," whereas Donna saw cooking meals for her family as "only as time not recognized."